Sponsored Programs FAQs

 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide substantiation for any future no-cost time extension requests.
 It is not known at this time whether agencies will consider longer-than-normal no-cost time extensions or multiple no-cost time extensions in this situation, but no-cost time extensions covered under expanded authorities will still be available for federal awards.

-Yes.
-There are two ways to inform the post award associate of your intent to request a NCTE.
+Yes, there are two ways to inform the post award associate of your intent to request a NCTE.
 If you receive an expiration notice that is autogenerated by the Banner system you may respond to the notification and provide your justification for the extension.
 If this extension is due to impact of COVID-19 on the research, please indicate that in your justification.

-Second, if you know you will need to request a NCTE, please email your post award associate and provide your justification.
+If you know you will need to request a NCTE, please email your post award associate and provide your justification.
 They will review the sponsor requirements and contact you for additional information if needed.
 If you are unsure of who your post award associate is please use the Associate Look-Up Tool.

-Yes.
-Banner will not post charges if the sponsored award is in deficit or if the period of performance has expired.
+Yes, Banner will not post charges if the sponsored award is in deficit or if the period of performance has expired.

 Please remember, you may submit LOG requests with direct cost amount of more than $50,000 with proper justification.